In New Zealand, the principal forms of incorporated business organisations are the following.

 However, Section 165 allows a shareholder or director to apply to the court for leave to bring proceedings in the name and on behalf of the company.
-This creates an avenue for shareholders to hold directors to account for breaches of their duties to the company (although it may also be used for bringing proceedings against third parties).
+This creates an avenue for shareholders to hold directors to account for breaches of their duties to the company (and may also be used for bringing proceedings against third parties).
 The section may also be used to intervene in existing proceedings for the purpose of continuing, defending or discontinuing proceedings to which the company is a party.

 In determining whether to grant leave to the shareholder (or director), the court must have regard to the likelihood of success, cost, likely level of relief, any action already taken to obtain relief and the interests of the company in the proposed proceedings.
-The court may only grant leave if it is satisfied that the company does not intend to bring, diligently continue or defend, or discontinue, the proceedings itself or that it is in the interests of the company that the proceedings should not be left to the directors or to determination of the shareholders as a whole.
+The court may only grant leave if it is satisfied that the company does not intend to bring, diligently continue or defend, or discontinue, the proceedings itself, or that it is in the interests of the company that the proceedings should not be left to the directors or to the determination of the shareholders as a whole.

 Sections 170 and 172 allow a shareholder to bring an action requiring a director or the company to take any action required to be taken by the directors or the company (respectively) under the Companies Act for the company’s constitution.